 US 87 closed in Glasscock Co. following damaging winds

 US 87 was closed at Cannibal Draw when high voltage towers collapsed and the power lines laid across the road.
-Lake Charles Mayoral Candidate, Wilford Carter says his plan for the next month of campaigning will be to meet the people of Lake Charles and listen to them.
+Ford is recalling more than 440,000 vehicles in North America to fix problems that can cause engine fires and doors to open unexpectedly.

 Comments